kdestasio/bidsQC/uoTutorial.md

 singularity pull bids-validator_2021-12-28.sif docker://bids/validator
 ```

+### .bidsignore

+The [.bidsignore](https://www.npmjs.com/package/bids-validator#bidsignore) file should be created within the top level of our dataset.
+This file indicates directories and files to be ignored by the BIDS validator.
+Inclusion of this file streamlines the validator output and makes it easier to identify real issues with dataset adherence to BIDS.

 ### Run validation

-From within the directory that contains the singularity image, run the following command from the command line.
+From within the directory that contains the bids-validator singularity image, run the following command from the command line.

 First change the paths so they point to your data and change the bids-validator image name to match the name you gave yours in the step above.

 ```
 singularity exec -B /projects/sanlab/shared/ctnTutorial/bids_data:/projects/sanlab/shared/ctnTutorial/bids_data:ro bids-validator_2021-12-28.sif \bids-validator /projects/sanlab/shared/ctnTutorial/bids_data
 ```

 The validation results will be output in your terminal window.
+Make any necessary changes and repeat the validation process if necesary.